D-Molloy/image_service/README.md

 ## include node version number

-This **Image Resize Service** (implemented with Node.js) that sends images stored in the service.
-Two endpoints are provided to deliver 1) original/raw images or 2) requested a copy of the raw
+This **Image Resize Service** (implemented with Node.js v10.9.0) that sends images stored in the service.
+Two endpoints are provided to deliver 1) original/raw images or 2) deliver a resized version of the raw image with custom dimensions

 ### Dependencies